OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 Severability

-If any provision of these Terms of Service is held invalid or unenforceable by any court of competent jurisdiction, the other provisions of these Terms of Service will remain in full force and effect, and, if legally permitted, such offending provision will be replaced with an enforceable provision that as nearly as possible effects the Parties’ intent.
+If any provision of these Terms of Service is held invalid or unenforceable by any court of competent jurisdiction, the other provisions of these Terms of Service will remain in full force and effect, and, if legally permitted, such offending provision will be replaced with an enforceable provision that as nearly as possible effects the Parties' intent.

 Force Majeure